 Cost of living for students in Norway

-Norway is expensive.
-Anyone who has visited as a tourist knows that.
+Norway is an expensive country.
 So how do you survive on a tight budget in a country with high living costs?

 Law student Marta Simoncelli (22) from Italy and linguistics student Emily Melsen Jørgensen (22) from Denmark have been studying in Bergen for six months and are happy to share their experiences with anyone considering coming to Norway and the University of Bergen (UiB).